Sukanto01899/stacks-boost-app/stacks-boost-frontend/README.md

 # Stacks Boost

-Frontend for the Stacks Boost lending pool.
+Frontend for the Stacks Boost lending pool on mainnet.
 Connect Leather or Xverse, deposit and withdraw STX, and trigger borrow/repay calls against the `stackslend-v1` contract.

 ## Stacks Builder Event (talen.protocol)